lunchbag/hugo-blog/content/posts/new-beginnings.md

 So don't worry, Lunch Money is here to stay.
 But what else is next for me?

+_Edited to add: I ultimately decided not to do this.
+I am excited to continue working on Lunch Money as a company of one and feel this is the best route for me to keep my lifestyle sustainable while keeping the quality of the product high.
+Stay tuned for more on this!_

 # I am starting a new company!

 Over the last few months, I've come to truly appreciate the impact that Lunch Money has had on my life.
 By Silicon Valley standards, it's barely a success story.
 It doesn't make millions of dollars a year and there are no ambitions to take it that far.